11 Places To Visit By Boat

 3) Luss to Inchcailloch Island

 Cruise Loch Lomond run four sailings each day in the season from Luss to the beautiful Inchcailloch Island.
 You arrive at the southern end of the island at Port Bawn, which has a sandy beach and picnic tables.
 Walk across the island and follow a path to the summit for some outstanding views.
-A good time to visit is in May when the bluebells are out in force across the island.
+A good time of year to visit is in May when the bluebells are out in force across the island.
 Read more about Inchcailloch Island at our guide (linked below).

 4) Balmaha to Inchcailloch Island